johnbintz/svggvs/README.md

 is the name of the directory to place the skeleton project files.
 You'll get a few files in there:

 * `template.svg`, an Inkscape template that shoows how to do the basic SVGGVS template setup
+* `data.ods`, a LibreOffice spreadsheet that defines the card data and project settings
-* `Cardfile`, the file SVGGVS uses to define each card for printing
+* `Cardfile`, the file SVGGVS uses to find the data file and optionally process the spreadsheet data after-the-fact
 * `Gemfile`, in case you need additional gems.
 It has SVGGVS added already, but you may also want remote data gems like `google_drive`, for instance.